chandra-gummaluru/chandra-gummaluru.github.io/_posts/2019-04-23-ball-bounce.md

+---
+layout: post
-# Making a Ball Bounce in Python
+title: "Simulating a Ball Bounce in Python"
+author: "Chandra Gummaluru"
+---

 In this tutorial, we will aim to simulate a ball bouncing off a curved surface in Python as shown below:

 ![enter image description here](https://raw.githubusercontent.com/chandra-gummaluru/chandra-gummaluru.github.io/master/media/ball_bounce/bb_bounce.gif)